2004 UEFA Champions League final: Porto

 Porto, winners of the Primeira Liga, Taça de Portugal and UEFA Cup in 2002–03, were the only Portuguese team in the group stage, after the elimination of Benfica in the third qualifying round by Italian side Lazio.
 Porto was drawn in Group F, along with Real Madrid, Marseille and Partizan.
 Porto's first match was at Partizan Stadium in Belgrade.
 Costinha scored the opening goal on 22 minutes, but Andrija Delibašić scored the equaliser on 54 minutes.
 The next match, the first at the Estádio das Antas, was a 3–1 loss to Real Madrid.
 Costinha scored the opening goal again, on seven minutes.
 Iván Helguera equalised on 28 minutes; Santiago Solari on 37 minutes and Zinedine Zidane on 67 scored Real Madrid's winning goals.

-Three straight wins secured Porto's place in the first knockout round before the last match of the group stage, a draw in Madrid.
+Two straight wins against Marseille followed by a win at home against Partizan secured Porto's place in the first knockout round before the last match of the group stage, a draw in Madrid.
 In the first knockout round, Porto met Manchester United.
 The Portuguese won 2–1 at home and managed to qualify in the final minutes of the second leg, when Costinha scored an equaliser in injury time in a 1–1 draw at Old Trafford.
 In the quarter-finals, Porto met a French team for the second time in the tournament: a 2–0 win at home and a 2–2 draw in France eliminated Lyon from the competition.
 In the semi-finals, Porto played Deportivo La Coruña, eliminating them 1–0 on aggregate.